 The list of ingredients for the marinade in this recipe is completely “fusion”.
 It contains maple syrup and honey from Vermont, Ethiopian Berbere* spice mix, Indian-inspired curry spice mix, French mustard and Japanese soy sauce… However, once you’ll prepare the dish and taste it, I’m sure you’ll agree that the “fusion” here is far from “confusion”, as happens too often…

 All the flavors work perfectly together and the result is tasty, spicy, sweet and salty chicken wings, with a beautiful deep color and wonderful aroma.

 I served the wings with a fresh arugula salad (simply dressed with Balsamic vinegar and olive oil), which complemented the sweet and spicy wings.
 They are also great with roasted potatoes or white rice.
+Try them and enjoy.